ooloth/mu-gatsby/content/posts/drafts/tip-animate-to-default.md

 -->

 - a keyframe with just a "from" will animate from that to the default value on entry
+- include note about turning off if user wants (with link to my post about that)

 ## Links